Mrahman17/RSC_SnowData_Processisng_japanRadar/README.md

 (2).Run the srp_script_jp.m
 (3).make sure to add correct path for your data and GPS file

-Visit [UA Remote Sensing Centre] (https://rsc.ua.edu) Website for more Info:
+Visit [UA Remote Sensing Centre] (https://rsc.ua.edu) Website for more Info.

 Snow Processing Results:
 The results are presented in the following publicaiton.